Jira Service Management vs Zendesk: An in-depth comparison for 2026

 Both platforms get it: the best support ticket is the one a customer never has to file.
 They both use knowledge bases and AI to help customers help themselves, but their methods show off their different core philosophies.

 Zendesk comes with its own knowledge base called Guide.
 It’s tightly integrated with the ticketing system and is built from the ground up for customer self-service.
-It’s simple to use and manage.
+It’s simple to use and manage, keeping everything under one roof.

-This is exactly where eesel AI shines.
+To ensure your AI can access knowledge from both customer-facing articles in Zendesk and technical docs in Confluence, eesel AI can help.
 You can unify all your knowledge sources instantly.
 Just connect your help center, Confluence, Google Docs, and even your entire ticket history. eesel AI learns from everything at once, giving it a complete picture so it can deliver consistent, accurate answers, no matter where the information is stored.

 An infographic showing how eesel AI unifies knowledge from various sources like help centers, Confluence, and Google Docs.